cesarm1987/cesarm1987/README.md

 Hello there,

-Network Designer multivendor.
+Network Design multivendor.
 I am passionate about technologies with 5+ years of IT experience mainly in networking and Linux.

 During the last couple of months I helped out students from Costa Rica Collegues to implement networks mainly for colleges projects.
 In addition to that I gave them private lessons to pass the CCNA modules exams. #CCNA #network #success #career #NetworkDesigner